bomavic/Capstone-project-1/README.md

    - **East:** 486,800.00

 This breakdown provides insights into the revenue contribution from each region.
 The **South region** generates the highest revenue, while the **West region** brings in the least.
+The **South region** also leads in average sales per product, indicating a higher revenue per item sold compared to other regions.
+The **West region** has the lowest average, suggesting potential areas for sales growth or marketing focus.
 **2. Average Sales per Product by Region:**
    - **North:** 155.96
    - **South:** 374.07